TheRenegadeCoder/sample-programs/log.md

 # 100 Days Of Code - Log

+Welcome to my 100 Days of Code log.
+If you haven't heard, I've challenged myself to explore 100 different languages over the next 100 days.
+In fact, not only do I plan to implement Hello World in 100 languages, but I also plan to learn about each language's background and history.
+See you at the end!

 ## Day 1: March 15, 2018

 **Today's Progress**: Implemented Hello World in Python